 Now that Standard 188-2015 has been adopted by both ASHRAE and ANSI, we have what most people would agree is an industry and national standard.
 This can be argued to be the “standard or duty of care” in future litigation cases.

-I recently ran a search on a well-known search engine for “Legionnaires’ Lawyer” and came up with 127,000 results.
-One of the lawyers actually sends out collection kits so that prospective plaintiffs can sample the water in suspect buildings.
+Internet searches for “Legionnaires’ Lawyer” come up with tens of thousands of results.
+One of the lawyers even sends out collection kits so that prospective plaintiffs can sample the water in suspect buildings.
 This is big money business.

 Failing to correctly understand and adopt ANSI/ASHRAE Standard 188-2015 into your property’s operations and maintenance plan could very well put you on the wrong end of a potential Legionnaires’ related lawsuit.
 For more information regarding legionella testing and ASHRAE 188 compliance, please click here.